 The subtle, creamy character of white chocolate calls for a wine that shows a light to medium body.
 Moscato d’ Asti is a top pick pairing for white chocolate, thanks in part to its delicate body and bubbles, which work wonders on the cocoa butter content and sweet essences of the chocolate itself.
-Late harvest Rieslings with their lower alcohol levels and higher sugar contents also make a remarkable match to white chocolate themes.
+Late harvest sparkling Rieslings with their lower alcohol levels and higher sugar contents also make a remarkable match to white chocolate themes.

 Pairing With Milk Chocolate

 Milk chocolate is by far the more versatile chocolate option for pairing with sparkling wine.
-Running the gamut from white wine finds like Moscato to Gewurztraminer and marrying up with the likes of Pinot Noir and Zinfandel, or shooting to fortified favorites like PX Sherry, Port and Madeira, milk chocolate holds higher sugar levels and lower tannins than its dark chocolate cousins making it easier to access with a wider range of wines.
+Running the gamut from a sparkling Moscato to a bubbly Gewurztraminer, milk chocolate holds higher sugar levels and lower tannins than its dark chocolate cousins making it easier to access with a wider range of wines.